Billy Butlin serves holiday fun on an industrial scale

 The holiday camps were affordable, food was plentiful and there was more than enough to keep you occupied when it was raining.

-Despite the fact many holiday camps had been turned over to military use in the war, they reopened their doors to holiday makers within weeks of the ceasing of hostilities.
+Despite the fact many holiday camps had been turned over to military use in the war, they reopened their doors to holidaymakers within weeks of the ceasing of hostilities.

 By the mid-1950s, there were hundreds of camps throughout the whole country.
 An annual publication Holiday Camps – Directory and Magazine listed many of them and described the facilities.
 Pontins were also big news at the time which provided similar round-the-clock entertainment and service.
-There were also smaller versions like Warner’s camps and other more family run ones.
+There were also smaller versions like Warner’s camps and other more family-run ones.

-The reverberating tones of ‘goodnight campers’ told you it was bed time, well that and the playing of the National Anthem.
+The reverberating tones of ‘goodnight campers’ told you it was bedtime, well that and the playing of the National Anthem.

 The only time the merriment would stop on the dance floors would normally be an announcement to tell you “Baby crying in chalet…”.

-If you weren’t being waited on hand and foot by and army of Butlin’s redcoats you’d more than likely opted for the only other way to spend your British summer holiday, in the 1950s guesthouse.
+If you weren’t being waited on hand and foot by an army of Butlin’s redcoats you’d more than likely opted for the only other way to spend your British summer holiday, in the 1950s guesthouse.